iiiir/pysplit/README.md

 potential improvements:
 - Ability to split zipped files (this function was removed after several revision as I never need it).

-Acknowledgement
+Acknowledgement:
-The original split.py was from: https://github.com/StanfordBioinformatics/HugeSeq.git
+- The original split.py was from: https://github.com/StanfordBioinformatics/HugeSeq.git